December 20, 2018

-A new study finds that even relatively minor sleep disturbances can increase the risk of high blood pressure in women.
+A new study finds that even relatively minor sleep disturbances can increase women’s high blood pressure risk.
 This increase was measured even in women who slept for the recommended duration.

 There are several reasons why sleep problems are more common in women.
 For instance, women are more likely to be carers for children and elderly relatives, and they also experience shifts in hormones both monthly and across their lifespan.

 For this reason, the scientists decided to focus their study on women.
 Lead study author Brooke Aggarwal explains why the prevalence of sleep disturbance in women is particularly worrying.

 She says, “Studies have shown that sleep deprivation and milder sleep problems may disproportionately affect cardiovascular health in women.”

 Health Sansar provides a wealth of trending topics that allow individuals to stay updated and informed about the latest developments in the health and wellness domain.
 Health Sansar offers a comprehensive platform for users to access current and relevant information in the ever-evolving field of health.